csquared/devcenter/README.md

 ## usage

+### compile
+compile an article from a top file and imported subfiles

     $ devcenter compile article.txt

-the following will write the article metadata to *article.yml* and use that info for subsequent requests

-the article.yml will pick up what you specify on the cmd line using the dotted syntax
+### push
+send an article to the devcenter

     $ devcenter push article.txt --article.title='My Title' --user=user@heroku.com --password=PASSWORD

     $ DEVCENTER_URL=http://localhost:3000 devcenter push article.txt --user=user@heroku.com --password=PASSWORD

+### pull
+get an article from the devcenter

     $ devcenter pull article.txt --article.title='My Title' --user=user@heroku.com --password=PASSWORD

+push and pull will write the article metadata to *article.yml* and use that info for subsequent requests

+the article.yml will pick up what you specify on the cmd line using the dotted syntax